sunggatalimbet/frontend-challenge-code/README.md

 1. **Server Performance**:

     - Initial response times may be slower due to serverless architecture cold starts
-    - Possible solution: Implementing caching strategies to improve performance
+    - Possible solution: Implementing caching strategies to improve performance or using a more powerful backend like Next API routes with MongoDB.

 2. **Setup**: